 You can read details about the science of Avatar Therapy and obtain references to published articles at the Avatar Therapy Project website.

 We have recently completed a major clinical trial of Avatar Therapy at the Institute of Psychiatry funded by the Wellcome Trust.
 This trial involved 150 patients with persecutory voices divided between two therapy approaches.
-The results of this trial has recently been published in the The Lancet Psychiatry.
+The results of this trial have recently been published in the The Lancet Psychiatry.
+A summary of the outcomes of the study can be found in this UCL Press Release.
 A short video about the Avatar Therapy trial can be seen in this BBC News report.

 A software system for providing Avatar Therapy in the clinic is currently in beta test.
 We are seeking clinical partners to help us test and evaluate this software.
 We are offering free but time-limited licences that allow the Avatar Therapy software system to be evaluated by clinicians.
 Note the the software does not yet have regulatory approval as a medical device, so may not be used for the treatment of patients outside specific scientific trials.